Find an AHIMA Program in Your State

 The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) is the accrediting body associated with AHIMA.
 Schools meet rigorous requirements for competencies and curricula.
-Students are prepared for employment immediately after completing an AHIMA-certified program.
+Students graduate prepared for employment immediately after completing AHIMA-certified programs.

-How to Find a AHIMA-Certified Program in Your State
+How to Find an AHIMA-Certified Program in Your State

 You can also find a directory of AHIMA-accredited schools that offer associate, bachelor’s, and master’s degrees in health information management (HIM).
-This directory can be searched by program name, state, degree level, and whether the program is offered online or on campus.
-Students with a bachelor’s degree or higher in another field may search for a bachelor’s degree certificate.
-These comprehensive degree completion programs prepare students for careers in HIM.
+Students can search this directory by program name, state, degree level, and delivery method.
+Bachelor’s degree certificate programs prepare learners for careers in HIM.

-To access a full list of AHIMA-accredited online coding schools, search the directory under “Any” state or region, select at least one degree level, and click online program delivery.
-To search by state, select your state from the menu.
+To access a full list of AHIMA-accredited online coding schools, search the directory under any state or region, select at least one degree level, and click online program delivery.

 Frequently Asked Questions About AHIMA